 Anchovies on pizza is an Italian classic!
 My search for the perfect homemade Anchovy Pizza with the best flavor combination is over!
-This recipe begins with a homemade pizza dough, spread with tomato sauce, and topped with cured anchovies, olives, capers, onions, and mozzarella cheese.
+This recipe begins with homemade pizza dough, spread with tomato sauce, and topped with cured anchovies, olives, capers, onions, and mozzarella cheese.
 With a few tips, you’ll learn how to make this mouthwatering anchovy pizza at home.

-This best homemade anchovy pizza recipe is exactly what it claims to be.
 Anchovies on pizza?
 WHAT IS THIS MADNESS!
 It’s all about the saltiness and pungent aroma, balanced out by the sweet and tangy flavors from red onions, olive, capers, and tomato sauce.
 Once done correctly, anchovies add fabulous flavor to your pizza, and I’m confident you’ll love it!

 Using good quality anchovies is rule No.1.
 Knowing when to add them to your pizza is another essential part of a perfect anchovy pizza!

 What is an anchovy pizza?
 This classic creation came out of Naples, Italy, right at the time pizza was invented.
 It’s basically a Napoletana-style pizza where a few high-quality local anchovies are added to Margherita pizza.

 You may wonder: Do anchovies taste good on pizza?

 The short answer is YES!
 The first time I fell in love with anchovy pizza was in Naples a few years ago.
 If you use some poor-quality anchovies, it can ruin your anchovy pizza experience.